 The idea was to provide residents with a regular opportunity to engage with children which leads to relationships forming, the sharing of their experiences and knowledge and contributing to the community.
 The residents get a real sense of purpose from their interactions – having a reason to tell their stories, sharing the joy of reading, and teaching the children about manners and respect.
 Both young and old look forward to these regular visits and learn a lot from each other!

 Many other Oceania Rest Homes have similar special relationships with children and families in the community.
-Wharerangi is involved with Adopt a Grandparent, Atawhai has weekly visits from mums and babies from their local Plunket Group and Woburn residents frequently spend time with their local pre-school.
+Wharerangi is involved with Adopt a Grandparent, Atawhai and Palmerston Manor have regular visits from mums and babies from their local Plunket Group and Woburn and Whitianga residents frequently spend time with their local pre-schools.
+Whareama residents have a partnership with local schools called 'Age to Age' which includes weekly interactions.

 “When the children visit the residents hearts start to melt and they just start smiling.
 There is a warmth when the kids walk in.
 They’re not afraid to talk to the residents.
 You can see it on the resident’s faces, big smiles.
 A lot don’t have the privilege of seeing their own grandkids and great grandkids on a regular basis so it’s just wonderful.” - Jacqui, Staff member